gnosis/GECO/Proposals/SurveyX.md

 ***NRX (NonRepudiationX) Scalability Solution:*** BlockChain till now did not reach mass-adoption.
 And two main reasons for that are the scalability (limited number of transactions per second) and cost (transaction cost is relatively high).

-Using _off-chain non-repudiation communication_, that could be claimed on-chain, will enable the users to vote, participate in surveys and do any other activities for free, and they will only pay for the transaction when they will claim their rewards (if there is any).

-Actually, we think that SurveyX, like almost all other use-cases that could be built with _Gnosis Prediction Market_, will stay under the hood, if they were not provided with a scalability solution.
-And we believe that NonRepudiationX is fairly simple, yet powerful enough, and best fit for a prediction market.
-And it can attract developers and end-users to use Gnosis Prediction Market and the solutions built with.

 ### How long will it take
 The project is estimated to take 6 to 9 months.